lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   it, e.g., using a repository or RootCaKeyUpdateContent.

-The old CA private key is then no longer required when the validity of the the "old with old" certificate ended.
+The old CA private key is then no longer required when the validity of the "old with old" certificate ended.
 However, the old CA public key will remain in use for validating the "new with old" link certificate until the new CA public key is loaded into the trusted store.
 The old CA public key is no longer required (other